neondatabase/website/content/docs/manage/performance.md

 ---
-title: Performance tuning
+title: Performance optimization
-subtitle: Learn about strategies for optimizing your Postgres performance on Neon
+subtitle: Learn about strategies for optimizing Postgres performance in Neon
 enableTableOfContents: true
 ---

-## Query performance
+There are many factors that can impact the performance of your Postgres database, ranging from proper indexing and database maintenance to optimizing queries and system resources.
+With such a wide range of factors, where do you start?
+This topic outlines several strategies you can use to optimize the performance of your Postgres database in Neon.

-### Collecting statistics
+## Collecting statistics

+## Optimizing query performance

+### Using EXPLAIN ANALYZE

 ### Cache optimization

 ### Slow queries

-## Managing connections
+### Right-sizing your compute

+###